shellspec/shellspec/README.md

 - **BDD style specfile compatible with shell script syntax** (can embed shell script)
 - **Structured test using nestable blocks with scoped** (isolation between tests)
 - **Easy and powerfull mocking** in cooperation with block scope
+- **Sandbox feature** that prevents actual command execution and facilitates testing by mock
 - Easy to Skip/Pending of the examples
 - Before/After and BeforeAll/BeforeAll hooks
 - **Parameterized examples** for Data-Driven tests